dmars8047/docker-compose-demo/README.md

 - If you want to run any of the services locally outside of docker then .NET 6 will also be required.

  ## How to run
- 1.)
-Make sure that docker is running.
+ - Make sure that docker is running.
- 2.)
-In the root of the project execute the command 'docker compose build' 3.)
-Then once the build has completed, you can run all the containers with 'docker compose up'
+ - In the root of the project execute the command 'docker compose build'.
+This will build the services outlined in docker-compose.yaml.
+ - Then once the build has completed, you can run all the containers with 'docker compose up'.

  ## How to interact with the different service